inexorgame-obsolete/wiki-mirror/Coding-Standards.md

 Modules are sets of types, functions and classes that are sort of working together to the same end.
-Modules normally reside inside the source root, but if it really makes sence, modules may be nested.
+Modules normally reside inside the source root, but if it really makes sense, modules may be nested.

 The name of the folder and the name of the namespace should be the same: